chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ***

 ## Reproduce optimisation results for web-based methods *DAVID*, *GSEA*, and *GSEAPreranked*

+Note that for the web-applications, we strongly recommend to read the manuscript.

 ### DAVID
 The web-based application *DAVID* can be accessed via the following link: (https://david.ncifcrf.gov/)